Romanization of Hispania: Civil projects

 The ancient Roman civilization is known as the great builder of infrastructure.
 It was the first civilization which dedicated itself to a serious and determined effort for this kind of civil work as a basis for settlement of their populations, and the preservation of its military and economic domination over the vast territory of its empire.
 The works of most importance are roads, bridges and aqueducts.

 Infrastructure

 Either within or outside the urban environment, these facilities became vital for the function of the city and its economy, allowing it to supply the most essential necessities; either water via aqueducts or food, supplies and goods through the efficient network of roads.
 In addition, any city of at least average importance had a sewer system for the drainage of waste water and to prevent rain flooding the streets.

 Roman streets and roads

-Infrastructure for civilian use was built with intensity by the Romans in Hispania, Roman roads that ran through the peninsula joining Cadiz to the Pyrenees and Asturias to Murcia: covering the coastal Mediterranean and Atlantic through the already established routes.
+Infrastructure for civilian use was built with intensity by the Romans in Hispania, Roman roads that ran through the peninsula joining Cádiz to the Pyrenees and Asturias to Murcia: covering the coastal Mediterranean and Atlantic through the already established routes.
 Along them a booming trade flowed, encouraging political stability of the territory over several centuries.

 Among these roads, the most important were: